csiebler/azure-functions-python-example-2022/README.md

 # azure-functions-python-example-2022

-This is an update example on how run a Azure Function App with Python
+This is an update example on how create, run and deploy an Azure Function App with Python.

 ## Prerequisites